 In-the-ear (ITE) hearing aids

-These come in plastic cases that fit in the outer ear.
+These hearing aids come in plastic cases that fit in the outer ear.
 They are generally used for mild to severe hearing loss.
-They can be used with other technical hearing devices.
-These include the telecoil, a device used to improve sound during telephone calls.
-But their small size can make it hard to make adjustments.
-ITE hearing aids can also be damaged by earwax and drainage.
+ITE hearing aids can also be used with other hearing devices.
+These include the telecoil, a device used to improve sound during phone calls.
+But the ITE's small size can make it hard to make adjustments.
+The ITE can also be damaged by ear wax and drainage.

 Behind-the-ear (BTE) hearing aids

-BTE hearing aids are worn behind the ear.
+These hearing aids are worn behind the ear.
 This type of hearing aid is in a case.
-It connects to a plastic ear mold in the outer ear.
-These hearing aids are generally used for mild to severe hearing loss.
-They are typically used for young babies and children.
+It connects to a plastic ear mold inside the outer ear.
+These are generally used for mild to severe hearing loss.
 Poorly fitted BTE hearing aids can cause an annoying whistling sound (feedback) in the ear.
-But all types of hearing aids may cause feedback if not fitted well.
+But all hearing aids can have feedback.

-These fit directly in the ear canal.
-They come in 2 styles: in-the-canal (ITC) aid and completely-in-canal (CIC) aid.
-Canal aids are custom made to fit the size and shape of your child’s ear canal.
+Canal aids fit directly in the ear canal.
+They come in 2 sizes: in-the-canal (ITC) aid and completely-in-canal (CIC) aid.
+Canal aids are customized to fit the size and shape of the person's ear canal.
 They are generally used for mild to moderate hearing loss.
-But their small size can make them harder to remove and adjust.
-They can also be damaged by earwax and drainage.
+Their small size can make them hard to remove and adjust.
+They can also be damaged by ear wax and drainage.

-Body aids are attached to a belt or pocket and connected to the ear with a wire.
-They are often used when a child can’t hear anything at all (profound hearing loss).
-Or they are used if the other types of hearing aids don’t help.
+Body aids are attached to a belt or pocket.
+They are connected to the ear with a wire.
+They are mainly used only for profound hearing loss.
+Or if the other types of hearing aids can't be used.